Licensed attorneys face disciplinary action by the Nevada State Bar for:

 - sending targeted advertisements to personal injury victims in violation of the Rules of Professional Conduct (“ambulance-chasing”)

-Note that licensed attorneys convicted of any crime other than minor traffic violations are required to inform the bar within 30 days of the conviction.
+If you are convicted of any crime other than minor traffic violations, you are required to inform the bar within 30 days of the conviction.
 Failing to inform the bar within the required time frame is itself misconduct and grounds for disciplinary action.3

-When the Bar learns of an attorney’s alleged misconduct, it will commence disciplinary proceedings.
+When the Bar learns of your alleged misconduct, it will commence disciplinary proceedings.
 Scroll down to the next section to learn more.

-4. What happens if there is a complaint made against me to the Nevada State Bar?
+4. What happens if there is a complaint made against me?

 The Nevada State Bar’s Office of Bar Counsel reviews all informal complaints (“grievance files”) made against attorneys, usually within 10 business days of receipt.
-Bar Counsel may then contact the attorney requesting him/her to respond in writing to the allegations within another 10 business days.
+Bar Counsel may then contact you requesting you to respond in writing to the allegations within another 10 business days.

-Depending on the accused attorney’s response, Bar Counsel may initiate an investigation.
+Depending on your response, Bar Counsel may initiate an investigation.
 The length of the investigation turns on the circumstances of the allegations.
 Once the investigation is concluded, Bar Counsel may make either of the following six recommendations:

-- issuing a dismissal with prejudice (meaning that the Bar is dropping the matter against the attorney for good),
+- issuing a dismissal with prejudice (meaning that the Bar is dropping the matter against you for good),

-- issuing a dismissal without prejudice (meaning that the Bar is dropping the matter against the attorney but may reconsider the matter if new evidence is presented),
+- issuing a dismissal without prejudice (meaning that the Bar is dropping the matter against you but may reconsider the matter if new evidence is presented),

-- referring the attorney to a diversion or mentoring program (such as rehabilitation for drugs or alcohol),
+- referring you to a diversion or mentoring program (such as rehabilitation for drugs or alcohol),

 - issuing a letter of caution,